gparmeggiani/personal_website/Readme.md

 # Personal website
-My personal website.
-Here I collect my work and other things I believe are worth sharing.
+My personal website, where I collect my work and other things I believe are worth sharing.
 This is version 2.0, built in 2019

 ## Development